olavolav/uniplot/README.md

 ## Contributing

-Clone this repository, and install dependecies via `pip3 install -e .\[dev\]`.
+Clone this repository, and install dependecies via `poetry install`.

-You can run the tests vie `./run_tests` to make sure your setup is good.
+You can run the tests vie `poetry run ./run_tests` to make sure your setup is good.
 Then proceed with issues, PRs etc. the usual way.